flightaware/tohil/TCLOBJECTS.md

 When a tclobj contains tcl lists, cool stuff comes into play.

-You can get the length of the list with obj.llength(), while obj.lindex(i) will return the i'th element.
+You can get the length of the tclobj list with len(obj), while obj.lindex(i) will return the i'th element.

-You can also just ask for `len(t)` or `l[i]` to get the i'th element, although lindex supports the to=type conversion as well.
+You can also just use `l[i]` to get the i'th element of l, although lindex supports the to=type conversion as well.

 obj.lappend() will append python stuff to the list stored in the tclobj.